CtrlK

 return any(hmac.compare_digest(sig, expected) for sig in signatures)

-For complete working examples with tests, see:
+For complete handlers with route wiring, event dispatch, and tests, see:

 • examples/express/ - Full Express implementation